 If too many people are making wrong assumptions about you and your business, pretend to be bigger than you are.
 That's right.
 Pretend you're not alone.
 Change the language on your website and marketing literature to say 'We' instead of 'I'.
 Say you're an 'agency' – if you think it will help.

 Alternatively, you could pull together a network of other freelancers to offer collaborative services.
 You could also consider paying for virtual services, having your own virtual PA answering your phone calls.
-There's no harm in pretending to be bigger if you think it will gain you the respect you deserve.
+There's no harm in pretending to be a more prominent company if you think it will gain you the respect you deserve.